NicoleGavrilova/github-practice/README.md

 # branch-practice
 I just created a branch called 'branch-practice' to learn how to make and use branches in Github!
 So exciting!
 Hi Nicole, you're so cool!!
+Anshita is so sweet !!! :) Learning is so fun woohooo